 They may have a decent sales volume, but there could be hundreds of listings that fell through.
 You don’t want to be one of them.

-» Ask for 5 references and make sure they tell you their
+» Ask for 5 references and make sure they tell you their relationship with each.

 A great way to get a more reliable perspective is to ask a realtor to see their testimonials/reviews.
 Going over insights from people who were in your exact position really helps solidify your decision.
 If a realtor has a long list of positive reviews, it reinforces their credibility.